Weather-Station-Software/live-weather-station/readme.txt

 = Where can I get support? =

-Support is provided via the official [Community Support](https://weather.station.software/community/).
+Support is provided via [the plugin's official support forum here on wordpress.org](https://wordpress.org/support/plugin/live-weather-station/).

 = Where can I find documentation? =